fuboTV used to be a quiet streaming service, mainly focusing on providing as much football (soccer) as you could stand to watch.

 - My DVR: Here you’ll find a list of things you’ve scheduled for later viewing.
 You get 10 recording slots and it doesn’t matter how long the shows are.
 One of the nice features is that even if you’re not at home, you can schedule things from the website or mobile app.

 One of the first things that struck me about fuboTV was how fast the channels loaded.
+You know how usually if you live in an apartment, perhaps in an expensive city like Chicago with a ton of residents nearby,you load speed is slow?
+Not here.
 I’m used to watching that status dial spin for a few seconds before my video plays, even on YouTube.
 More often than I’d like, I’m waiting for ten to fifteen seconds just staring at a blank screen.

 That didn’t happen with fuboTV.
 Every channel loaded and started playing within 2-3 seconds after selecting it.
 Every.
 Single.
 Time.
 It didn’t mater what time of day, or what channel I was watching.